How to Identify and Get Rid of Earwigs

 What Orkin Does

-Orkin technicians are trained to help manage earwigs and similar pests that invade homes.
-Since every yard or home is unique, the Orkin technician will design an earwig treatment program for your situation.
+Orkin Pros are trained to help manage earwigs and similar pests that invade homes.
+Since every yard or home is unique, the Orkin Pro will design an earwig treatment program for your situation.

 Keeping pests out of your home is an ongoing process, not a one-time treatment.
 Orkin’s exclusive A.I.M. solution is a continuing cycle of three critical steps — Assess, Implement and Monitor.